jcferreiraforero-rgb/Project-sql-and-power-bi/README.md

 # Café Sales — Data Cleaning & Analysis

 ## Overview
-This project involves cleaning a messy, real-world-style café sales dataset and performing exploratory analysis to uncover business insights, using MySQL Workbench.
-The next phase will connect the cleaned data to Power BI for visualization.
+This project covers the full data analytics workflow applied to a real-world-style café sales dataset — from raw messy data to an interactive business dashboard.
+Using MySQL Workbench for data cleaning and exploratory analysis, and Power BI for visualization, the project uncovers key insights about product performance, revenue distribution, and customer behavior across seasons, days, and locations.

 ## Dataset
 - **Source:** Synthetic café sales transaction data